dgraph-io/cloud-docs/content/advanced-queries.md

 #### Connecting from Dgraph Clients

-Below are snippets to connect to your Slash GraphQL backend from various Dgraph clients.
+Below are snippets to connect to your Dgraph Cloud backend from various Dgraph clients.

 **Python**